synopsys-sig-community/blackduck-direct-scan-action/README.md

 This is a community supported [GitHub Action](https://github.com/features/actions) for launching Black Duck SCA (OSS vulnerability analysis) scans as part of a GitHub CI/CD action workflow.
 It is provided under an OSS license (specified in the LICENSE file) without warranty or liability and has been developed by Synopsys field engineers as a contribution to the Synopsys user community.

-Please direct questions and comments to the [Black Duck Integrations Forum](https://community.synopsys.com/s/topic/0TO34000000gGZnGAM/black-duck-integrations) in the Synopsys user community.
+Please raise issues in the repository initially, or alternatively direct questions and comments to the [Black Duck Integrations Forum](https://community.synopsys.com/s/topic/0TO34000000gGZnGAM/black-duck-integrations) in the Synopsys user community.

 ## Overview